 Detention is authorised in cases where the Home Office does not believe that you will report to the immigration authorities when in the UK.
 If you are detained you might be able to appeal the order.
 This can apply if you were detained for enforced removal or your application for leave to remain was refused.
 You can also apply for bail to secure your release from an IRC or another secure centre.

 If you have been detained it is crucial that you seek legal help as soon as possible.
-Our dedicated immigration lawyers are experienced in all immigration laws and procedures.
+Our dedicated immigration asylum lawyers are experienced in all immigration laws and procedures.
 With our emergency advice package, An IAS adviser can meet you with you immediately to discuss your case, organise family visitations and make bail arrangements.
 Your lawyer will liaise with the Home Office to understand the grounds of your immigration issue.
 They will also act as your legal representative throughout your case.